baytelman/fullstack-interview/README.md

 ### Choose 3 (and only 3) features

-Don't try to satisday all of them.
+Don't try to satisfy all of them.
 We need to understand what are you *most comfortable with* as part of your evaluation, so choose whatever is the easiest/simplest/fastest for you!

-Your deliverable should satify 3 of the following requirements:
+Your deliverable should satisfy 3 of the following requirements:

 - Use responsive display – Look amazing in mobile and desktop (ReactJS only)
 - Use fancy animations.
 - Deselect tiles, so you can enter [T][R][A][P] and then remove the [R].
-- Validate if the word is contained in a `dictionary.json` file.
+- Validate if the word is contained in a [`dictionary.json`](files/dictionary.json) file.
 - Only allow neighbor tiles to be selected sequentially.
     - In the example, `B C G` would be legal and `F A N` would not.

 ---

 ## Part 2
-*Only if you want to be considered for Backend / Fullstack*
+*Only if you want to be considered for Backend / Full stack*

 ### Required